 Genetic testing is typically done only if you and your health care team feel that it’s the best thing for you and your family.
 Several steps are taken before actual testing is done.
+The entire process might involve 1 to 3 visits or phone calls.

 You will want to think about how the results might affect you and your relatives, and discuss these issues with the counselor before testing.